Volunteering - our member stories

-Cristina O’Halloran, who has been a benenden health member since 1998, volunteers for Free Cakes for Kids UK, an initiative which makes free children's birthday cakes for families who are in crisis.
+Cristina O’Halloran, who has been a benenden member since 1998, volunteers for Free Cakes for Kids UK, an initiative which makes free children's birthday cakes for families who are in crisis.

 Cristina started a group in Bromley last year which now has a dozen bakers who bake in their own homes.
 Since starting, they've made 33 cakes in response to requests from the Food Bank, Bromley Mencap, Social Services, Women's Aid and Bromley Carers.